Aaron Devor

 Aaron H. Devor is a Canadian sociologist and sexologist known for his work in transgender studies.
 Devor has taught at the University of Victoria since 1989 and is the former dean of graduate studies.
-He is the inaugural Chair in Transgender Studies at the University of Victoria, and the founder and subject matter expert of the Transgender Archives at the University of Victoria.
-He is also the organizer of the Moving Trans History Forward conferences.
+He was the inaugural Chair in Transgender Studies at the University of Victoria, and the founder and subject matter expert of the Transgender Archives at the University of Victoria.
+He started and hosted the Moving Trans History Forward conferences from 2014-2025.
 Maclean's described Devor as "an internationally respected expert on gender, sex and sexuality."

 Life and education

 Devor earned a bachelor's degree in psychology from York University in 1971, a master's degree in communications from Simon Fraser University in 1985, and a Ph.D. in sociology from the University of Washington in 1990.
 A trans man, Devor transitioned in 2002 at age 51.

 Career

 Devor is a member of the World Professional Association for Transgender Health, co-authoring the Standards of Care versions 6 and 7 and sitting on the Standards of Care revision committee since 2018.
 As of 2025, he is also chair of the Archives Committee.

 He has collected many first-person narratives of transsexual experiences and has done extensive biographical research on Reed Erickson.

 Devor's book, The Transgender Archives: Foundations for the Future, was a finalist for the Lambda Literary Award for Nonfiction in 2015.

 In 2016, through the Tawani Foundation, Jennifer Pritzker gave a $2 million donation to create the world's first academic Chair in Transgender Studies, at the University of Victoria; Devor was chosen as the inaugural chair.